png2026/collabboard/README.md

 1. Start the dev server: `npm run dev`
 2. Open browser to `http://localhost:5173`
 3. Sign in with Google or Email/Password
-4. Start creating sticky notes on the canvas!
+4. Select a tool (Sticky Note, Rectangle, or Circle) and click the canvas to place objects
+5. Use Select tool to pan the canvas; scroll to zoom

 ### Testing Real-time Sync

 1. Open the app in 2+ browser windows
 2. Sign in with different accounts
-3. Create/move/edit sticky notes
+3. Verify the "Online" panel shows both users
+4. Move your mouse — the other window should show your cursor with your name
-4. Verify changes sync instantly across all windows
+5. Create/move/edit objects and verify changes sync instantly
+6. Sign out — verify the user disappears from the other window's Online panel

 ### Deployment